GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.
+> ### The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.
 >
-> ~ *John Carmack*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts